 This interesting activity teaches students basic information about countries.
 The teacher sets the scene and tells the students that they come from a planet called 'Merth'.
 Merth is made up of many islands separated by a great ocean.
 The people from the different island countries have never met each other until today!
 First, the students invent a new country and complete information about their country on a worksheet.
-The students include things like greetings, language, taboos, population, music, laws, etc. When they have completed the information, they go around and meet people from the other countries of Merth.
-The students complete information about two other countries on their worksheet.
+The students include things like greetings, language, taboos, population, music, laws, etc. When they have completed the information, they go round and meet people from the other countries.
+The students ask and answer questions and complete information about two other countries on their worksheet.
 When everyone has finished, there is a class feedback session to find out about the various countries of Merth.

 Let's go East

 ESL EFL Listening and Speaking Activity - Elementary - 30 Minutes

 This teaching activity has students assuming the identities of people from different countries in Asia.
 The activity teaches students information about twelve countries.
 The students learn about the nationalities, capital cities, presidents/prime ministers, and languages of these countries.
 Students work in groups of twelve.
 Six students act as representatives of the various Asian countries.
 The other students are visitors to the countries.
 The representatives read an introductory text to each visitor to their country.
 The visitors must listen for specific information given by the representative in order to answer questions.
 After that, the representatives ask a series of questions to the visitors about their nationality and identity.

 ESL EFL Writing Activity - Elementary - 15 Minutes